- January 21, 2022

 Song-Beverly Consumer Warranty Act

 Under the Song-Beverly Consumer Warranty Act, if you purchase a defective vehicle, you are legally entitled to a refund, or the vehicle can be replaced at the manufacturer’s expense.
+If you’re facing such issues, consulting with a defective vehicle lawyer can be crucial.
 However, you must prove that it’s a lemon according to legal guidelines.
 Some defects may not qualify for a lemon law claim.
 First, you must have made a reasonable number of attempts to have your vehicle repaired.
 If it turns out that you do have a lemon, you can either 1) have the manufacturer repurchase or replace your vehicle or 2) negotiate a cash settlement with the automaker.

 The lawyers at Neale & Fhima can advise you about whether you’ve made the appropriate number of repair attempts to qualify for a lemon law claim.
-Our law firm has been exceedingly successful in bringing lemon law claims, and we know the law in great depth.
+Our law firm has been exceedingly successful in bringing lemon law claims, and as a trusted lemon law lawyer, we know the law in great depth.

 Is Your Vehicle a Lemon?

 The Lemon Law in California states that your vehicle must have “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s original warranty.
-Nonconformities significantly restrict the vehicle’s
+If these issues lead to an accident, consulting with a vehicle accident lawyer might be beneficial.
+Nonconformities significantly restrict the vehicle’s use, value, or safety.

 - use, or

 There are many defects that could affect the vehicle’s safety, but there is no requirement under the law that the defect actually endangers you.